Anshul391/CSS143BackStage/exams/midterm2/readme.md

 For a staircase with  *n (n>0)* steps.
 If each time you can either climb 1 or 2 steps.

 Write the code to calculate how many how many unique ways can you climb to the top **recursively**.
-Ok to add helper function.

 ```java
 class Solution {